 The group stage at the 2022 World Cup is entering the final stage, but what are the tiebreakers to separate teams in the table?

-Nedum Onuoha understands the lack of celebration from Breel Embolo after his winner for Switzerland against Cameroon.
+Nedum Onuoha understands the lack of celebration from Breel Embolo following his winner for Switzerland against Cameroon.

 Your best bets (odds via Caesars Sportsbook)